 Most people will have, at some point, experienced that strange sensation of everything sounding muffled.
 Clogged ears can happen to anyone and while it can often just be a strange and mildly uncomfortable sensation for most people, clogged ears can affect hearing and your balance, and be very painful.

 If your ears are feeling clogged but there is no obvious sign of anything blocking your ear canals, what could be causing it?

-Generally speaking, there are five common reasons for clogged ears:
+There five most common reasons for clogged ears are:

 It's time to finally treat your hearing loss.
 Sign up for a free consultation with a licensed hearing care professional today to determine if you have hearing loss.
 It’s the start of your journey towards better hearing.